 - resonance-enhanced with C37-varnish

-- protected against borne noise by two layers of cotton
+- protected against structure borne noise by two layers of cotton

 - 4N pure silver wire conductor